sous-chefs/nginx/README.md

 ### status

-These attributes are used in the `nginx::http_stub_status_module` recipe.
+These attributes are used in the `chef_nginx::http_stub_status_module` recipe.

 - `node['nginx']['status']['port']` - The port on which nginx will serve the status info (default: 8090)

 ### syslog

-These attributes are used in the `nginx::syslog_module` recipe.
+These attributes are used in the `chef_nginx::syslog_module` recipe.

 - `node['nginx']['syslog']['git_repo']` - The git repository url to use for the syslog patches.
 - `node['nginx']['syslog']['git_revision']` - The revision on the git repository to checkout.

 ### openssl_source

-These attributes are used in the `nginx::openssl_source` recipe.
+These attributes are used in the `chef_nginx::openssl_source` recipe.

 - `node['nginx']['openssl_source']['version']` - The version of OpenSSL you want to download and use (default: 1.0.1t)
 - `node['nginx']['openssl_source']['url']` - The url for the OpenSSL source

 ## socketproxy.rb

-These attributes are used in the `nginx::socketproxy` recipe.
+These attributes are used in the `chef_nginx::socketproxy` recipe.

 - `node['nginx']['socketproxy']['root']` - The directory (on your server) where socketproxy apps are deployed.
 - `node['nginx']['socketproxy']['default_app']` - Static assets directory for requests to "/" that don't meet any proxy_pass filter requirements.